 The Quiet Period Offset field is set to the offset of the start of the first quiet time period from the transmission time of the preamble of the PPDU that contains the Quiet Time Period Response subtype, expressed in TUs.
 The reference time is the start of the preamble of the PPDU that contains this element.
 The Quiet Period Interval field is set to the interval between the start of two consecutive quiet time periods, expressed in TUs.
 The Quiet Period Duration field is a one octet field with resolution of 32 μs.
 The Repetition Count field is set to the number of requested quiet time periods.

-The Service Specific Identifier field indicates a peer-to-peer operationnot recommended.
+The Service Specific Identifier field indicates a peer-to-peer operation(CID 12566) for which participating HE STAs may transmit frames during the quiet time period.
+Other transmissions are not recommended during the period.
 The Service Specific Identifier field contains an identifier assigned by the peer-to-peer applications.

-9.6.30 Quiet Time Period Action frame details
+9.6.28.3 (CID 11025) Quiet Time Period Action frame details

 The Quiet Time Period action frame is an Action No Ack frame of category HE.
 The Action field of a Quiet Time Period contains the information shown in Table 9-421ab (Quiet Time Period Frame Body).

 The Category field is defined in Table 9-47 (Category values).

 The HE Action field is defined in Table 9-421z (HE Action field values).

 The Quiet Time Period is always present in the frame.
 The presence and contents of the Quiet Time Setup field, Quiet Time Request field, and Quiet Time Response field are dependent on the values of the Control field of Quiet Time Period element.

+(CID 11026) No vendor-specific elements are present in the Quiet Time Period Action frame.